mcneel/developer.rhino3d.com/_samples/rhinocommon/customundo.md

     NEVER change any setting in the Rhino document or application.
 Rhino handles ALL changes to the application and document and you will break the Undo/Redo commands if you make any changes to the application or document.
-This is meant only for your own private plug-in data !!!!!!!!!!
+This is meant only for your own private plugin data !!!!!!!!!!

     This function can be called either by undo or redo